CodePrivateer/SausageOrder-App/README.md

 ## Prerequisites
 This is an ASP.NET Core application and requires the .NET runtime.
 You can download it from the official .NET website.

+### Configuring the Database
+This application uses SQLite for data storage.
+The connection string for the database is located in the `DataBaseService.cs`.
+You need to adjust this connection string to match your environment settings.
+If the connection string is not correctly set, the application may not find the SQLite database.

 ## Built With
 * .NET 8.0